lulanovl/LibraryApp/README.md

 # LibraryApp
-**Simple Library App created with Java 11, JavaFX 11 and H2 Database**
+**Simple Library App created with Java 19, JavaFX 19 and H2 Database**

 ## General info
-This project is simple library app to manage books.
+This project is a simple book management library application.
+It is more suitable for library administrators.
+Because this project can give them all the information about the books they have.

 ## Technologies
 Project is created with: